Family Empowerment Scholarship

 A student is eligible for a scholarship if the student meets the following criteria:

 The student is currently placed, or during the previous state fiscal year was placed, in foster care or in out-of-home care as defined in s.
-39.01
+39.01, Florida Statutes;

-The student is eligible to enroll in kindergarten or has spent the prior school year (2018-19) in attendance at a Florida public school.
-Prior attendance means the student was enrolled in and in attendance at a Florida public school during both the October and February student counts.
+The student is eligible to enroll in kindergarten or has spent the prior school year (2019-20) in attendance at a Florida public school.
+Prior attendance means the student was enrolled in and in attendance at a Florida public school during both the October and February student counts; and

 Prior to scholarship funds being awarded, the student must be accepted and enrolled in a participating private school.
 A private school that is currently eligible to participate in any of the scholarship programs is eligible to participate in the FES.
 However, parents should contact the schools to inquire as to whether the private school will participate in the program.